johnmckenna-snd/portfolio-v2/src/markdown-pages/work/champ.md

 # Overview
 [Website](https://champds.com)

 I started off at Champion Data Systems (Champ) as a contractor before they eventually hired me as an application developer.
-As the only employee, I had a lot of responsibilities.
+As the only employee, I had a broad variety of projects.
 I worked mostly as a developer, and occasionally did ux and marketing duties.

 - Microservices (node.js)
 - Cloud: GCP/AWS/Digital Ocean/Mongo Atlas